barrieca/KRR_Project/README.md

 system for future recommendations.

-Unlike the analogical retrieval and the pre-filtering, the case-based reasoning takes place both in `results`, where it is retrieved and reused, and in index, where it is revised.
+Unlike the analogical retrieval and the pre-filtering, the case-based reasoning takes place both in `results`, where it is retrieved and reused, and in `index`, where it is revised.
 It is retained as a text file in the `django_stuff` directory.